BasicVariable/Island-Utilities-DOCS-/README.md

 # How to use:
 ```
-1. Download the bot from the latest pin in #iu-client
+1. Download the bot from the latest pin in #downloads
 2. Extract the zip
 3. Place ATB inside the "TradeBot" folder
 4. Open the config outside of the "TradeBot" folder and edit it to your liking